rpy2/rpy2/doc/introduction.rst

    5.1415926535897931

+More complex strings are R expressions of arbitrary complexity, or even sequences of expressions (snippets of R code).
-The evaluation is performed in what is known to R users as the `Global Environment`, that is the place one starts at when starting the R console.
+Their evaluation is performed in what is known to R users as the `Global Environment`, that is the place one starts at when in the R console.
 Whenever the `R` code creates variables, those variables are "located" in that `Global Environment` by default.

-Example:
+For example, the string below returns the value 18.85.

 .. code-block:: r

    robjects.r('''
+           # create a function `f`
 	   f <- function(r, verbose=FALSE) {
                if (verbose) {
                    cat("I am calling f().\n")
                }
                2 * pi * r
            }
+	   # call the function `f` with argument value 3
            f(3)
 	   ''')

-The expression above returns the value 18.85, but first creates an R function `f`.
+That string is a snippet of R code (complete with comments) that first creates an R function, then binds it to the symbol `f` (in R), finally calls that function `f`.
+The results of the call (what the R function `f` is returns) is returned to Python.

-That function `f` is present in the R `Global Environement`, and can be accessed with the `__getitem__` mechanism outlined above:
+Since that function `f` is now present in the R `Global Environment`, it can be accessed with the `__getitem__` mechanism outlined above:

 >>> r_f = robjects.globalenv['f']
 >>> print(r_f.r_repr())